Muon pairs from In+In collision at SPS energy: Summary and discussions

+In summary we have reproduced the invariant mass and transverse momentum spectra of the lepton pairs measured by NA60 collaboration in In+In collisions at $\sqrt{s_{\mathrm NN}}=17.3$ GeV.
+The broadening of the $\rho$ spectral function due to its interaction with mesons and baryons in the thermal bath has been taken into account.
+The study reveals that the description of the data at low $M$ needs large broadening of $\rho$ meson and at high $M$ (beyond $\phi$ peak) requires substantial contributions from partonic phase.
+We find that the measured slope of the dilepton spectra can be explained theoretically if one assumes the formation of a partonic phase initially which reverts to hadronic phase through a weak first order phase transition.
+A hadronic initial state with realistic equation of state fails to reproduce the data.

-We are grateful to Sanja Damjanovic and Hans Specht for providing us the experimental data and having a fruitful discussion.
+{\bf Acknowledgment:} We are grateful to Sanja Damjanovic and Hans Specht for providing us the experimental data and detector acceptance and having a fruitful discussion.
 We would like to thank Bedangadas Mohanty and Nu Xu for helpful discussions.
+JA is supported by DAE-BRNS project Sanction No. 2005/21/5-BRNS/2455.